 This condition is also known as: argininiosuccinate synthetase deficiency, arginininosuccinic acid synthetase deficiency, AS deficiency, ASS deficiency, citrullinuria, CTLN1, citrullinemia.

 To learn more about Type I Citrullinemia, visit Screening, Technology, and Research in Genetics (STAR-G): Citrullinemia and Baby's First Test: Citrullinemia, Type I. Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.

 Citrullinemia, type II (CIT-II) is a condition in which the body is unable to make citrin.
 Citrin is a protein that helps move substances within the cells.
 These substances are important for breaking down sugars, producing proteins and nucleotides, and allowing for the normal function of the liver.
 CIT-II is considered an amino acid condition because people with this condition are unable to transport certain amino acids into mitochondria, the energy-production centers of the cell.
 CIT-II is also called a urea cycle condition.
 Signs of CIT-II can begin in infancy, adolescence, and adulthood.
 In babies the signs of CIT-II usually begin between one and five months of age.
 CIT-II mainly affects the nervous system, causing confusion, restlessness, memory loss, irritability, seizures, and coma.
 Treatment may include a special diet, medication, or supplements.